 Your contributions in a training module are identifiable and visible to platform administrations.
 You should ensure your contributions in a learning module therefore comply with your organisation's relevant policies.

-In more details, your contributions within a training module in Tribal Habits are presented anonymously (or aggregated) to other learners.
+In more detail, your contributions within a training module in Tribal Habits are presented anonymously (or aggregated) to other learners.

 To clarify, Tribal Habits itself does not review, analyse or share any learning data in your platform.
 The use of your learning data is governed by your organisation's own policies.
 Please contact your Tribal Habits platform administrator if you have questions about this.